-Millar's sports teams emphasize skill development, outreach, and evangelism.
+Sports Ministry practicum is done by being selected to an Edge Athletics team.
+Edge teams emphasize skill development, outreach, and evangelism.
 Placement on teams is based on ability and effort.
-Sports offered are soccer, volleyball, futsal, basketball, and hockey.
+Sports offered are basketball, futsal, hockey, soccer, and volleyball.

 S20 (12, 22, 32) Coaching and Your Faith